2 Comments

 The Selection Process

-Each year, we begin our Complete Streets Makeover program by putting out a public call for submissions.
+We begin each Complete Streets Makeover project by putting out a public call for submissions.
 We ask Monroe County residents to help identify the intersections and corridors they find to be the least friendly to pedestrians and bicyclists.
 No one understands what it’s like to use our streets better than the people who walk, bike and roll along them every day.

 From the public nominations received, a Program Steering Committee made up of City and County officials, transportation professionals and community advocates, selects a winning location to receive the “Complete Streets Makeover” treatment.
 Selection factors include crash safety data, proximity to kids, and the potential and feasibility of design improvements.
 In other words, we select the most dangerous street with the greatest potential for change.